alichtman/shallow-backup/README.md

 ### Configuration

-If you'd like to modify which files are backed up, you have to edit the `JSON` config file, located at `~/.config/shallow-backup.json`.
-There are two ways to do this.
+If you'd like to modify which files are backed up, you can edit the `JSON` config file.
+This file is looked for in the following locations, in this order:

-1. Select the appropriate option in the CLI and follow the prompts.
+1. `$SHALLOW_BACKUP_CONFIG_DIR/shallow-backup.json`
-2. Open the file in a text editor and make your changes.
+2. `$XDG_CONFIG_HOME/shallow-backup.json`

-Editing the file in a text editor will give you more control and be faster.
+3. `~/.config/shallow-backup.json`

 #### Conditional Backup and Reinstallation